ImpressiveTaste/Dyno-MCHP-Repository-WIP/README.md

-# miniDyno 2.0 – Motor Control Dynamometer
+# MCHP-Dyno – Motor Control Dynamometer
 Last updated: December 2025

-miniDyno 2.0 is a compact, X2C-enabled motor dynamometer designed for load testing, algorithm validation, sensorless control development, and AI/ML data capture.
+MCHP-Dyno is a compact, X2C-enabled motor dynamometer designed for load testing, algorithm validation, sensorless control development, and AI/ML data capture.
 This repository documents the setup, firmware workflow, load profiles, and usage instructions for running the miniDyno 2.0 on Microchip motor-control platforms.

 The system supports both standalone operation (HEX-only, no toolchain required) and full SCILAB/X2C model-based workflows.
 It is compatible with MCLV-2 hardware and ATSAME54 PIMs.

 ---

-## What miniDyno 2.0 Is
+## What MCHP-Dyno Is

 A ready-to-use motor dyno environment supporting: